whalenpt/spida/README.rst

 The main function sets up the grid, model, propagator, and solver.
-The ETD34 evolve function automatically file reports results based on the settings provided by the Propagator class.
+The ETD34 evolve function automatically file reports results based on the settings provided by the PropagatorCV class.

 Installation
 ------------